 Addiction Red Flags

 Doses of Oxycontin are prescribed based on several factors.
 Patients who develop a tolerance to the drug may be prescribed a higher dosage of 60-80 mg.
 When an individual takes Oxycontin other than prescribed by a doctor, this is a warning sign.
 Some of the other signs can include:

 - taking Oxycontin for a longer period of time than prescribed

-- increasing dosage beyond prescribed amount
+- increasing dosage beyond the prescribed amount

 Individuals with addiction may be willing to take greater risks to achieve a high including crushing the tablets or pills and inhaling the powder rather than swallowing as prescribed.
-Dissolving Oxycontin pills in water to inject the solution used to be one way people ingested the drug but a new chemical formula renders the pill difficult to inject.
+Dissolving Oxycontin pills in water to inject the solution used to be one-way people ingested the drug but a new chemical formula renders the pill difficult to inject.
 Even so, people with addiction to Oxycontin continue to find new ways of getting high.